 Eligible new employees in the Plan get a pretax contribution rate of 3% with contributions automatically invested in an appropriate target retirement date fund.
 They may opt out of participation, adjust their contribution rate or their investment selections at any time.
-Generally, participants may contribute up to 50% pretax of their annual compensation, as defined in the Plan, with such contributions limited to \$18,000 in 2017 and 2016, for employees under age 50 and \$24,000 in 2017 and 2016, for employees age 50 and older.
+Generally, participants may contribute up to 50% pretax of their annual compensation, as defined in the Plan, with such contributions limited to \$18,500 and \$18,000 in 2018 and 2017, respectively, for employees under age 50 and \$24,500 and \$24,000 in 2018 and 2017, respectively, for employees age 50 and older.
 Contributions may be made on a pre-tax basis or on a Roth after-tax basis, or a combination of the two.
 Participants may also contribute amounts representing distributions from other qualified defined contribution plans.
 Company contributions for hourly employees, including Company match and nonmatching contributions, vary by location and union contract.